IT0003-HSC-A.01 Information Security Roles and Responsibilities

 3. Approving standards, practices, and procedures related to day-to-day administrative and operational management of UTHSC Data or Information and application(s) maintaining UTHSC Data or Information.

-5. Define reasonable and appropriate security controls towards the protection of the confidentiality, integrity and availability of UTHSC Data or Information
+5. Define reasonable and appropriate security controls for the protection of the confidentiality, integrity, and availability of UTHSC Data or Information

 6. Ensure that Data Custodians implement the defined security controls

-3. Data Custodian: an UTHSC employee who has administrative and/or operational responsibility over UTHSC data or Information.
+3. Data Custodian: a UTHSC employee who has administrative and/or operational responsibility over UTHSC data or Information.
 Specific responsibilities include:

 2. Provision and de-provision access to UTHSC Data or Information as authorized by the Data Owner

-4. System or Application owner: an UTHSC employee or group of employees with the responsibility to ensure that the program or programs, which make up the system or application, accomplish the specified objective or set of user requirements established for that application.
+4. System or Application owner: a UTHSC employee or group of employees with the responsibility to ensure that the program or programs, that make up the system or application, accomplish the specified objective or set of user requirements established for that application.
 Specific responsibilities include:

 1. Responsible for the specific service or application.